 Once you begin tracking your progress towards the 10 years needed for student loan forgiveness, you'll want an extensive, documented paper trail.
 I anticipate a lot of folks will have trouble at the end of their 10 years of employment verifying their status.
 We lost three years of credit towards PSLF, thanks to FedLoan Servicing.
 Hence, I held their competence in very low esteem.

-To avoid problems, send in (or upload online) the ECF annually at the minimum.
+To avoid problems, complete the online ECF annually at the minimum.
 The PSLF program form is free, so send it in every six months to create a solid paper trail.
 It forces the folks tracking the loan program to communicate often with you about your growing progress toward the 120 months needed for loan forgiveness.

 How do you qualify for the PSLF program?